arunanshub/rustload/README.md

 - TODO:

+## Why a `preload` clone?

+- The original code is nowhere near readable.
+- It is littered with unnecessary global variables.
+- It has virtually no documentation, making it more irritating to use.
+- The original implementation uses some arcane shit like Make, Autoconf (idk), which I hate with burning passion.
+In fact, for that exact reason, [I decided to rebuild the project with meson.][my-preload]

 ## Why Rust?

-- Because it is easier to use and understand than C and C++.
+- It is easier to use and understand than C and C++.
-- Because Rust programs are easier to manage.
+- Rust programs are easier to manage.
-- Because I dislike manual `free(...)` after use.
+- I dislike manual `free(...)` after use.
-  - Because I hate unpredictable `SEGFAULT`.
+  - I hate unpredictable `SEGFAULT`.
-- Because Rust has cleaner string handling.
+- Rust has cleaner string handling.
+- The iterators in Rust are beautiful.
-- [Because C++ is as ugly as a language can get.][torvalds_cpp]
+- [C++ is as ugly as a language can get.][torvalds_cpp]
+- I like the way Rust's build system works.

 ## Citation